chasingegg/python_ball-game/README.md

 author: Damon Gao, SJTU
 python version: 2.7
-game introduction:
-mode1: control the paddle to cause the ball to bounce back to eliminate the brick
+game introduction: control the paddle to cause the ball to bounce back
-&emspmode2: two players control the paddle
-run the code:
-  1.linux/maxos: type python ball.py in command line to start
+run the code: type python ball.py in command line to start or use IDLE
-  2.windows: use the IDLE or so
 contact: gaoc96@qq.com